How The CAC Model Works

 Diagram: Without CACs, children and families have difficulty connecting to services.
 With CACs, services are coordinated and aligned to serve children and families.

 When police or child protective services believe a child may be experiencing abuse, the child is brought to the CAC—a safe, child-focused environment—by a caregiver or other “safe” adult.
-At the CAC, the child tells their story once to a trained interviewer who knows the right questions to ask in a way that does not not retraumatize the child.
+At the CAC, the child tells their story once to a trained interviewer who knows the right questions to ask in a way that does not retraumatize the child.
 Then, a team that includes medical professionals, law enforcement, mental health, prosecution, child protective services, victim advocacy, and other professionals make decisions together about how to help the child based on the interview.
 CACs offer therapy and medical exams, plus courtroom preparation, victim advocacy, case management, and other services.
 This is called the multidisciplinary team (MDT) response and is a core part of the work of CACs.

 What is National Children’s Alliance?